MandyGan/Mood-Track-App/README.md

 - Use React to create a mood track app
 - Users can log their mood by selecting rating ranging from -2 to 2
 - Users can log their feeling by inputing a word
-- Users can view their mood trend based on minute, hour, day, week and month
+- Users can view their mood trend in a line chart based on minute, hour, day, week and month
 - Users can view their the frequency of each feeling in a word cloud

 ### Extension Goals